OssamahuO17/OssamahuO17/README.md

 ## 🚀 About Me
-I'm a software engineering student at Bahcesehir University
+ a software engineer
 ## 🛠 Skills
-Java HTML, CSS
+Java HTML, CSS, python